valhuber/TDD/readme_old.md

 &nbsp;&nbsp;

->  Key Take-away: instead of weeks of effort, you have an Admin App and API, ready for business user collaboration
+>  Key Take-away: instead of weeks of effort, you have an Admin App and API, ready for business user collaboration.

 &nbsp;&nbsp;